RonFrancesca/SED-carbon-footprint/README.md

 ## Install & Usage

-In order to install and use the jupyter notebook, you need to clone the repo, create a virtual environment and install the needed packages.
+In order to run the jupyter notebook, you need to clone the repo, create a virtual environment and install the needed packages.

 You can create the virtual environment and install the needed packages using conda with the following command: